Travel guide

 Understanding the cost differences between using your usual operator's roaming and contracting an eSIM can mean saving hundreds of dollars or euros on your trip.
 The differences are substantial, especially for Latin American travelers.

 For Spanish travelers, the situation is relatively favorable thanks to the European Union's "Roam Like at Home" policy.
 Croatia, being part of the EU, is included in this regulation, meaning many Spanish operators allow you to use your usual rate without additional costs.
 However, there are important nuances: some operators apply data limits when you travel, even within the EU.
 For example, if your plan in Spain includes 50 GB, you may only have access to 10-15 GB in Croatia.
-Moreover, if your plan includes unlimited data, it is almost certain that you will have a specific limit when roaming.
+Moreover, if your plan includes unlimited data, it is almost certain that you will have a specific limit for roaming.

 For Latin American travelers, the story is completely different.
 Operators in Mexico, Colombia, Argentina, Chile, and other countries in the region typically charge international roaming fees in Croatia ranging from $10-20 USD per day for limited data packages (generally 100-500 MB).
 For 10 days, this means $100-200 USD in daily charges alone, not counting additional data consumption if you exceed the limits.

 Another factor to consider is hidden charges.
-Traditional roaming can generate unexpected costs for automatic app updates, background photo syncing, or simply for receiving calls (some operators charge for both making and receiving calls while roaming).
+Traditional roaming can generate unexpected costs for automatic app updates, background photo synchronization, or simply for receiving calls (some operators charge for both making and receiving calls while roaming).
 With an eSIM, these risks disappear: you pay a fixed price for a specific amount of data, and that's it.

 Activation and practical tips